swiftlang/swift-evolution/proposals/0327-actor-initializers.md

   3. Global-actor isolation for stored properties cannot always be respected during initialization.
   4. Initializer delegation requires the use of the `convenience` keyword like classes, even though actors do not support inheritance.

 It's important to keep in mind that these is not an exhaustive list.
-In particular, global-actor isolated classes that are effectively actors themselves, so many of the same protections should apply to them, too.
+In particular, global-actor isolated types are effectively actors themselves, so many of the same protections should apply to them, too.

 The following subsections will discuss these these high-level problems in more detail.